gombru/gombru.github.io/_posts/2018-01-12-insta_barcelona.markdown

 **This post aims to show that learning this common space from Social Media data has very useful applications.
 To do so, we will learn the embedding with Instagram posts associated to a specific topic: Barcelona.
 That is, images with captions where the word “Barcelona” appears.**
 Once the embeddings are learnt, we will be able to **infer what people talks about when they use the word “Barcelona”, or what images people relate with Barcelona and another topic.
 That can lead to social or commercial interesting analysis**.
 For instance:

- - Which ones are the most common words that appear together with Barcelona?
+ - What are the most common words that appear along with Barcelona?
- - Which languages do people use most when talking about Barcelona?
+ - What languages do people use most when they speak about Barcelona?
- - Which words people write together with the word “food” and “Barcelona"?
+ - What words do people write along with the word "food" and "Barcelona"?
- - What kind of images people post when talking about “healthy” and “Barcelona”?
+ - What kind of images do people post when they talk about “healthy” and “Barcelona”?
- - What kind of images people post when talking about “beer” and “Barcelona”?
+ - What kind of images do people post when they talk about “beer” and “Barcelona”?
- - What kind of images people post when talking about “cerveza” and “Barcelona”?
+ - What kind of images do people post when they talk about “cerveza” and “Barcelona”?
- - What kind of images people post when talking about “healthy”, “restaurant” and “Barcelona”?
+ - What kind of images do people post when they talk about “healthy”, “restaurant” and “Barcelona”?
- - What kind of images people post when talking about “gracia” and “Barcelona”?
+ - What kind of images do people post when they talk about “gracia” and “Barcelona”?

 **Notice that this kind of analysis could be applied to any other concept instead of Barcelona if sufficient data can be collected.**